Ruled Laguerre minimal surfaces: Introduction

 Differential geometry in the three classical sphere geometries of M\"o\-bi\-us, Laguerre and Lie, respectively, is the subject of Blaschke's third volume on differential geometry \cite{blaschke:1929}.
 For a more modern treatment we refer to Cecil \cite{cecil:1992}.
 Here we focus on contributions to L-minimal surfaces.
 Many L-minimal surfaces are found in the work of Blaschke \cite{blaschke:1924,blaschke:1925,blaschke:1929} and in papers by his student K\"onig \cite{koenig:1926,koenig:1928}.

-Recently, this topic found again the interest of differential geometers.
+Recently, this topic found again the interest of differential geometers, after Pinkall used Lie sphere geometry to classify Dupin hypersurfaces in $\mathbb{R}^4$ \cite{pinkall:1985}.
 The stability of L-minimal surfaces has been analyzed by Palmer \cite{palmer:1999}; he also showed that these surfaces are indeed local minimizers of (\ref{Lfunctional}).
-Li and Wang studied L-minimal surfaces using the Laguerre Gauss map and Weierstrass representation \cite{springerlink:10.1007/s10114-005-0642-1,springerlink:10.1007/s00025-008-0314-4}.
+Li and Wang studied L-minimal surfaces using the Laguerre Gauss map and a Weierstrass representation \cite{springerlink:10.1007/s10114-005-0642-1,springerlink:10.1007/s00025-008-0314-4}, cf.~also \cite{dorfmeister:2007,gollek}.
 Musso and Nicolodi studied L-minimal surfaces by the method of moving frames \cite{musso:1996}.
 L-minimal surfaces which are envelopes of a family of cones include as special cases the L-minimal canal surfaces described by Musso and Nicolodi \cite{musso:1995}.
+The description of all \emph{ruled} L-minimal surfaces is not directly accessible by the methods known before.